Liquidfingers/Liquid/README.md

 ## Conclusion
 It was a very Interesting journey on thi s said analysis.
 My Deductions are as follows:<br/>

-### - There should be more Emphasis placed on Netherlands and france ie. More Branches should be pitched there.
+### - There should be more Emphasis placed on Netherlands and France ie. More Branches should be pitched there.

-### - Also Next Purchases should be Focused on __'CONTOSO'__ brand it is in High Demand price can also be raised for goods with these brand so as to conform with the __Market Forces__.
+### - Also Next Purchases should be Focused on __'CONTOSO'__ brand it is in High Demand also, price can also be raised for goods with these brand so as to conform with the __Market Forces__.

 ### - The Us Market is rapidly growing there will be need for more Empoyees in that area.